Accelerated Parallel Tempering via Neural Transports: Experiments

 \subsection{Alanine Dipeptide}

-\looseness=-1 Finally, to provide a realistic target on which to evaluate APT, we take the Boltzmann distribution of Alanine Dipeptide in Cartesian coordinates at 300K, where we compare PT against CMCD-APT with $N=4$.
-This is a small molecule with 22 atoms (66 dimensions in total) which is highly challenging to sample from, due to many prohibitive energy barriers and high multimodality.
-Following the convention of molecular dynamics, we take the reference distribution to be a tempered version of the target, corresponding to 1200K.
-We run each algorithm for $T=50,000$ iterations and report the results in Table \ref{tab:AD}.
-We can see that CMCD-APT is able to provide significant acceleration in this realistic setting.
+\looseness=-1 Finally, to provide a realistic target on which to evaluate APT, we take the Boltzmann distribution of Alanine Dipeptide in Cartesian coordinates at 300K, and we compare PT against our best performing APT variant: CMCD-APT with $N=4$.
+This is a small molecule with 22 atoms (66 dimensions in total) which is highly challenging to sample from due to many prohibitive energy barriers and high multimodality.
+Following the conventions of molecular dynamics, we take the reference distribution to be a tempered version of the target corresponding to 1200K.
+We run each algorithm for $T=50,000$ iterations and report the results in Table \ref{tab:AD}; for further details, see Appendix \ref{app:ad}.
+We can see that CMCD-APT is able to provide significant acceleration even in this difficult setting with increased round trips, as well as computed-normalised round trips, over PT.